remotely-save/remotely-save/README.md

 ## Features

-- **Amazon S3 or S3-compatible, and Dropbox services are supported.** Webdav supports on the half way.
+- Supports:
+  - Amazon S3 or S3-compatible
+  - Dropbox
+  - Webdav
 - **Obsidiain Mobile supported.** Vaults can be synced across mobile and desktop devices with the cloud service as the "broker".
 - **[End-to-end encryption](./docs/encryption.md) supported.** Files would be encrypted using openssl format before being sent to the cloud **if** user specify a password.
 - **[Minimal Intrusive](./docs/minimal_intrusive_design.md).**